- Susceptible species

 - Managing infected trees

 - The science

 - Pest risk analysis

 - Import & movement restrictions

 - Further information

-Symptoms of ash dieback will start showing in the leaves of affected ash trees over the next few weeks.
+Symptoms of ash dieback will now be showing in the leaves of affected ash trees.
 However, don't automatically presume your ash tree has ash dieback if it looks unhealthy, because a range of other pests and diseases can also affect ash.
+And as autumn progresses, check also that the leaves are not just healthy leaves undergoing their usual seasonal colour change, and check for other symptoms, such as bark lesions, which are more reliable in autumn and winter.
 For more information about the particular symptoms of Chalara ash dieback, see 'Symptoms' below.

 Meanwhile, our research partners at The Genome Analysis Centre have released new genetic data in the effort to combat ash dieback.

 Chalara dieback of ash, also known as ash dieback, is a serious disease of ash trees caused by a fungus called Chalara fraxinea (C. fraxinea), including its sexual stage, Hymenoscyphus pseudoalbidus (H. pseudoalbidus).
 The disease causes leaf loss and crown dieback in affected trees, and is usually fatal.